 more than 100 oral appliances have received FDA clearance, so they are safe to wear.

-If you have concerns about whether or not you are experiencing OSA, schedule an appointment with Dr. Kharrat today at our Lubbock South or North locations to discuss with your dentist or make an appointment with your doctor!
+If you have concerns about whether or not you are experiencing OSA, schedule an appointment online with us today to discuss with your dentist or make an appointment with your doctor!